Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Brunerie's proof that

-Formalizing the results from Chapter~6 was more challenging, but was greatly aided by the alternative construction of the cup product discussed above.
-The first technical lemma, which is crucial for the construction of the Gysin sequence is: \begin{lemma} Given $x : \EM{n}$ and $y : \EM{m}$, we have\textnormal{
+Formalising the results from Chapter~6 was more challenging, but was greatly aided by the alternative construction of the cup product discussed above.
+The first technical lemma, which is crucial for the construction of the Gysin sequence is: \begin{lem} Given $x : \EM{n}$ and $y : \EM{m}$, we have\textnormal{

-} \end{lemma} In Brunerie's thesis, this lemma relies on a result which in turn requires the symmetric monoidal structure of the smash product (in particular, it uses the \emph{pentagon identity}).
+} \end{lem} In Brunerie's thesis, this lemma relies on a result which in turn requires the symmetric monoidal structure of the smash product (in particular, it uses the \emph{pentagon identity}).
 With the alternative construction of the cup product, however, this result follows immediately from the definition of the cup product.

-\cref{lem:ap-cup} is used to show that the map
+\autoref{lem:ap-cup} is used to show that the map